 Bank's Operational Risk Management Committee (ORMC) has the responsibility ofmonitoring the operational risk of the Bank.
 ORMC also reviews the operational risk lossevent data, new products, process and systems adopted by the Bank and provides suggestionsfor taking corrective/preventive measures to strengthen the internal systems andprocedures.

 As a step towards implementation of advanced approaches for computation of CapitalCharge under Operational Risk, Bank has submitted its application to RBI for migration toThe Standardized Approach (TSA).

 In line with the ICAAP policy, the Bank prepares the ICAAP Document on yearly basis andsubmits to RBI after internal validation and approval by the Board of Directors of theBank.
-The ICAAP document of the Bank for 2012-13 has been
+The ICAAP document of the Bank for 2013-14 has been submitted to RBI.

 The Bank has reviewed its capital requirement both under Basel-II and Basel-III normsand taken necessary steps for strengthening its capital base.
 The Bank also reviewed itsICAAP on quarterly basis for monitoring both risks and capital requirement of the Bank.

 In line with RBI guidelines and as per the Stress Testing Policy of the Bank, the Bankconducted Stress Testing analysis on quarterly interval on various risks like LiquidityRisk, Interest Rate Risk, Forex Risk and Credit Risk and assessed the impact on capitaladequacy and profitability.

 For skill development in Risk Management area, the Bank also nominates its officers onregular basis for various trainings/seminars on Risk Management conducted by reputedinstitutions like NIBM, IBA, IDRBT, NIBSCOM, SBI etc.